Last updated on August 7th, 2018

 Camping at Gooseberry Falls

 Camping near Gooseberry Falls we found so much to do.
 Our main goal was to see the falls.
 They are the most popular attraction in the park.
 They consist of 4 individual falls that drop at different spots.
 Depending on the time of day you go, you will see people jumping right in to cool off.
-Since this is one of the most popular North Shore waterfalls, we wanted to get our own private view of the falls.
+Since this is one of the most popular of the North Shore waterfalls, we wanted to be alone a Gooseberry Falls.
 If you get there at about 7am, you will be the only ones there.
 This is also when you get some of the best light for photographing the waterfalls.

 Tips for hiking Gooseberry Falls

 Gooseberry Falls hiking trails follows along both sides of the falls.
 There is also access directly to the falls in case you want to get your feet wet.
 Depending on the time of year and the water level, the water may be rushing a little faster so watch your step.
 Because of the storm that rolled through the night before, the trail was very humid.
 It was almost like being in tropics.
 We chose to do the whole path.
 It’s easy walking terrain but does have a lot of stairs.
 If you go make sure to dress in layers.
 By the time we finished the Gooseberry Falls hike, others were just starting to get there.
-I ended up coming back another day to do the Fifth Falls trek.
+I ended up coming back another day to do the Fifth Falls trek and on a separate occasion to do the Hiking Clubs Trail.
 It’s totally worth the adventure.

 Later in the day, we drove by the falls entrance and the place was crazy.
 By 1pm on a Wednesday the parking lot was completely filled and cars were lined up on the road.
 We were very happy with our early morning decision.
 I’ve been told that the weekends are even worse.